OPEnSLab-OSU/SSLClient/README.md

 Using SSLClient should be similar to using any other Arduino-based Client class, since this library was developed around compatibility with [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
 There are a few extra things, however, that you will need to get started:

-1. A board with a lot of resources (>110kb flash and >7kb RAM), and a network peripheral with a large internal buffer (>7kb).
+1. **Board and Network Peripheral** - Your board should have a lot of resources (>110kb flash and >7kb RAM), and your network peripheral should have a large internal buffer (>7kb).
 This library was tested with the [Adafruit Feather M0](https://www.adafruit.com/product/2772) (256K flash, 32K RAM) and the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201) (16kb Buffer), and we still had to modify the Arduino Ethernet library to support larger internal buffers per socket (see the [Implementation Gotchas](#sslclient-with-ethernet)).
-2. A header containing array of trust anchors, which will look like [this file](./readme/cert.h).
-These are used to verify the SSL connection later on, and without them you will be unable to use this library.
-Check out [this document](./TrustAnchors.md) on how to generate this file for your project, and for more information about what a trust anchor is.
+2. **Trust Anchors** - You will need a header containing array of trust anchors ([example](./readme/cert.h)), which are used to verify the SSL connection later on. **This file must generated for every project.** Check out [TrustAnchors.md](./TrustAnchors.md) on how to generate this file for your project, and for more information about what a trust anchor is.
-3. A Client class associated with a network interface.
-We tested this library using [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient), however in theory it will work for any class implementing Client.
+3. **Network Peripheral Driver Implementing `Client`** - Examples include `EthernetClient`, `WiFiClient`, and so on—SSLClient will run on top of any network driver exposing the `Client` interface.
+We tested this library using [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
-4. An analog pin, used for generating random data at the start of the connection (see the [Implementation Gotchas](#implementation-gotchas)).
+4. **Analog Pin** - Used for generating random data at the start of the connection (see the [Implementation Gotchas](#implementation-gotchas)).

-Once all those are ready, you can create a simple SSLClient object like this:
+Once all those are ready, you can create an SSLClient object like this:
 ```C++
 BaseClientType baseClientInstance;
 SSLClient client(baseClientInstance, TAs, (size_t)TAs_NUM, AnalogPin);